 We all thirst.
 Thirst comes in many forms.
 We thirst for physical things like water.
 We thirst for things like peace, justice.
 We often have a hard time finding a place to satisfy our thirst.
 We know that Jesus offers us living water when he encounters the Samaritan woman at the well.

-An orthodox priest was once asked “If God is everywhere, Why is the Church necessary?”
+An Orthodox priest was once asked, “If God is everywhere, Why is the Church necessary?”
 And he replied “Yes, God is everyone but so is water.
 Water is in the air we breathe but, we still must go to a well or stream.
 The church is that well.”
 What wells do we go to for water?
 We are reminded every Sunday through the means of Grace (Baptism and Eucharist) that God promises to be present.
 Let us not forget to come together and receive the water that quenches thirst and the bread that satisfied hunger: Jesus Christ.

 Then Jesus, crying with a loud voice, said, “Father, into your hands I commend my spirit.”
 Having said this, he breathed his last. -Luke 23:46

 Jesus breathed his last and trusted the Father.
 What does trusting God look like to you?
-Would you be willing to die in the trust.
+Would you be willing to die in that trust?
 These last words of Christ remind us that we all need to die.
 We need to let go of our ego, our pride, our own way of doing things.
 When we let go and trust.
 New life can begin.
 What needs to die in you so something new can begin?